 If you can afford it, there’s nothing wrong with an occasional pricey indulgence, even if you don’t absolutely need it.
 But when luxury purchases become a habit, it can spell disaster for your finances.
-Your standard of living will rise to match your choices and you might soon find yourself spending enough to go into long-term debt.
+Your standard of living will rise and you might find yourself spending enough to go into long-term debt.

 When was the last time you bought something this expensive?
 If you’ve been super-careful with your spending for awhile, and you can afford this purchase, go ahead and enjoy!
-But, if you picked up a designer handbag just last week, you might want to wait a bit before buying the one that’s caught your eye today.
+If you bought a designer handbag last week, consider waiting before buying the one that’s caught your eye today.

 6. How often will I use this item?

 Yes, the item seems absolutely essential today, but looking forward, how often do you think you’ll really use it?
-If you can see yourself growing tired of it quickly, or only using this purchase several times a year, you might want to re-think your decision.
+If you can see yourself tiring of it quickly, or only using it several times a year, re-think your decision.

 7. How much will this money be worth if I put it into savings?

-Even if you do have funds put aside for this purchase, you might find that you don’t want it that badly once you calculate how much this money can earn you over time.
+You may have funds set aside for this purchase.
+However, you may not want it that badly once you calculate how much the money can earn you over time.
 Check out this investment calculator to get that magic number.
 The results might leave you pleasantly surprised.

 Here at McCoy Federal Credit Union, we have several types of long-term savings accounts that can help your money grow.
 Give us a call or stop by, and we’ll help you choose one that’s perfect for you!